 - anywhere on this website, as a large red banner;

 - on the air on local radio and television stations.

+Situation still unclear?
 We do not usually send out notices when nothing is closed or cancelled.
-No red banner, no problem.
-No tweet, no problem.
-No Facebook post, no problem.

 - Even when bus transportation is cancelled, our buildings usually remain open and staffed.
 If it is safe to do so, parents can choose to drop their children at our schools and pick them up at the end of the school day.
 In doing that, our students have somewhere to go when their parents or guardians cannot take the day off.